Related labour market resources

 Human Resources and Skills Development Canada’s Working in Canada website contains links to labour market news stories.
 It also has detailed wage information by occupation and region.

 Mine the riches that BC Stats has to offer.
-Visit their A-Z subject index to find a wealth of topics to answer your labour market and other B.C. statistics questions.
+Use their search menu to find a wealth of topics to answer your labour market and other B.C. statistics questions.

-BC Stats’ Reference Maps show the location of B.C.’s census boundaries and development regions.
+BC Stats uses the location of B.C.’s census boundaries and development regions.
 They also identify the province’s health administrative boundaries, electoral districts, college regions and school districts.